Data-Driven Decisioning Employee Experience Redesign

 Design Recommendations

-After the implementation our our redesigned Employee Experience, our efforts resulted in a 50% increase of PMs who are testing::
+After the implementation of our redesigned Employee Experience, our efforts resulted in a 50% increase in PMs who are testing:

 Data-informed decisioning optimizes our experiences, enabling the delivery of best-in-class products for our clients, and generating significant value for our business